RoadieHQ/marketing-site/content/docs/integrations/shortcut-plugin/index.md

 ## Introduction

 This plugin provides an overview of Shortcut user stories which are currently in progress.
-It can be added as a card for your Homepage so you easily preview your ongoing stories.
+It can be added as a card for your Home page so you easily preview your ongoing stories.

 ## Authentication